 * Mobile Giving Foundation has seen 10,000 texts/second

 The Mobile Giving Foundation called it a “mobile-giving record” for funds raised for a single cause.
-Donations are rising swiftly, it said, as former President Bill Clinton and other elected officials take to the airways to urge the American people to give.
+Donations are rising swiftly, it said, as former President Bill Clinton and other politicians urge the American people to give.

-Jim Manis, CEO of the foundation helping to manage cellphone donations, said it was receiving up to 10,000 text messages per second, he said.
-The foundation said more than $10 million has been donated.
+Jim Manis, chief executive officer of the foundation helping to manage cellphone donations, said it was receiving up to 10,000 text messages per second.
+The foundation said more than $11 million has been donated.

 Cellphone users can donate $5 to Haiti-born hip-hop musician Wyclef Jean’s Yele Haiti Earthquake Fund by texting the word “Yele” to 501501, or they can donate $10 to other nonprofit organizations, such as the American Red Cross, by texting the word “Haiti” to a specified number, like 90999.

 The donation is charged to a user’s cellphone bill.